 - Lay a piece of plastic wrap on your table.
 Place half or a quarter of the batter (depending how big you want your cookies) on top of the plastic wrap and form into a log.
 Roll the log tight and place in the fridge to harden for 1 hour.
 Repeat with remaining cookie dough.

 - Preheat oven to 350 degrees.

 - Cut ½ inch circles and bake on an un-greased cookie sheet for 10 minutes.
 Cookies should barely (or not at all) be brown on the bottoms.

-- Remove from oven and let rest for minute.
+- Remove from oven and let rest for one minute.
 Move cookies to continue cooling on a cooling rack.

 Check out these other delicious cookie recipes: